CQUniversity Australia: 1971 to 1989: Capricornia Institute of Advanced Education (CIAE)

-2000 onwards
+1990 to 1991: University College of Central Queensland (UCCQ)

+The Capricornia Institute of Advanced Education became the University College of Central Queensland in 1990 under the sponsorship of the University of Queensland.

+1992 to 1994: University of Central Queensland (UCQ)

+The University College of Central Queensland became the University of Central Queensland in 1992 when it gained full university status.

+1994 to present: Central Queensland University (CQUniversity)

+In 1994, the name Central Queensland University was adopted.
+In 2008 it was rebranded with the current title of CQUniversity Australia.
 In 2001, the university appointed Queensland's first female Vice-Chancellor, Professor Glenice Hancock, who retired in 2004.

 From 2009 onward, CQUniversity launched a new strategic plan to grow student numbers and expand course offerings, especially within the health disciplines.
 New course offerings included physiotherapy, podiatry, occupational therapy, speech pathology, oral health sonography, and medical imaging.
 CQUniversity also delivers courses in discipline areas including apprenticeships, trades and training, business, accounting and law, creative, performing and visual arts, education and humanities, engineering and built environment, health, information technology and digital media, psychology, social work and community services, science and environment, and work and study preparation.

 In 2014, CQUniversity merged with CQ TAFE to establish Queensland's first dual sector university.
 CQUniversity is now the public provider of TAFE in the central Queensland region and also delivers vocational courses at other locations across Australia and online.
 Following the merger CQUniversity now delivers more than 300 courses from short courses through to PhDs.

 CQUniversity is the only Australian university to be accredited as a Changemaker Campus by global social innovation group Ashoka U.

-Medicine

 In March 2018 the university announced it was in talks to establish a medical school at its Rockhampton and Bundaberg campuses.
 Discussions are with the Hospital and Health Services of Central Queensland and Wide Bay, the main physical organisation of Queensland Health in the two regions.